THE ITALIAN WAY TO ICE CREAM

 Do not use any other sugar or sweetener, natural or artificial, liquid or powder, like honey, stevia, golden syrup, table sweeteners, confectioner’s sugar, etc.

-• Corn starch (A.K.A. cornflour or maize starch) in some countries you may find it under the name “cornflour” but it is not a flour, it is a starch.
-This means that it is white in colour and powdery in texture; it looks like confectioners (powdered) sugar.
+• Cornstarch (A.K.A. cornflour or maize starch) in some countries you may find it under the name “cornflour” but it is not a flour, it is a starch.
+This means that it is white in colour and powdery in texture; it looks like confectioners (powder) sugar.
 It is described on the label as a thickener for sauces, soups etc.

 This is a quick overview of the recipe.
 If you are new to ice cream making, do read the recipe before proceeding.